rhiannonbates/capstone/README.md

 The Casting Agency company asked for an API to be created so that they can easily create and manage movies and actors on their database.
 The API will allow certain roles to perform various activites such as getting a list of the movies and actors, as well as adding new ones, updating current ones and deleting movies and actors from the data base.
 During each of these activities, the use must have the correct permissions to be able to carry out that activity.

-@TODO: Need to add:
-Info hosting instructions
-Instruction for setting up authentication so reviewers can test endpoints at live application endpoint

 ## Getting Started
 Installing Dependencies